emrainey/embedded-superloop/README.md

 [x] Implement `Stack`
 [ ] Implement `List` (what am I counting here as a List?)
-[x] Implement 'Split' - for a variable bit split (upper/lower) [ ] Implement Iterators in Span/Array/Ring/Stack/List
+[x] Implement 'Split' - for a variable bit split (upper/lower) [x] Implement DoubleLink Node for Executables
-[ ] Implement Unit Test for Span in an Application
+[ ] Implement Iterators in Span/Array/Ring/Stack/List
-[ ] Implement Unit Test for Array in an Application
+[x] Implement Unit Test for Span in an Application
-[ ] Implement Unit Test for Ring in an Application
+[x] Implement Unit Test for Array in an Application [x] Implement Unit Test for Ring in an Application
-[ ] Implement Unit Test for Stack in an Application
+[x] Implement Unit Test for Stack in an Application
 [ ] Implement Unit Test for List in an Application
 [ ] Implement Unit Test for Split in an Application [x] Replace for() loops with `for(auto .:..)`